CocoaPods/blog.cocoapods.org/_posts/2014-01-08-Cocoa-Kucha-3-Berlin.markdown

 though 20 slides, 20 seconds per slide.
 This keeps them to the point and makes it a lot easier for people to get started.

-As the timeframe for the event is sooner than I normally plan them I'd like to open the doors to speakers.
+As the timeframe for the event is smaller than I normally plan, I'd like to open the doors to speakers.
 [We accept pull reqeusts including yourself on the roster](https://github.com/CocoaPods/blog.cocoapods.org/pull/8).
 Like most CocoaHead Berlin events is hosted at [CodeKollektiv](http://www.codekollektiv.de/) and starts at 19h.
 Add it to your kalendar.

 Currently confirmed for the 22nd